 Our dedicated birth injury lawyers can find out who is at fault for your child's injuries and hold them accountable for their actions.
 Your attorney will begin investigating the facts of your case as soon as possible and gather all relevant evidence to support your claim.

-Types of Evidence Required in Birth Injury Cases
+What Types of Evidence is Needed When Filing a Birth Injury Lawsuit

 Compiling evidence that demonstrates the harm your child has endured due to a medical provider's negligent care is essential to substantiating the cause of your child's birth injury and building the strongest case possible.
 If you're considering filing a birth injury claim, the types of evidence you may need will ultimately depend on the specifics of your case.